ProjectOpenSea/SIPs/SIPS/sip-1.md

 ### `discussions-to` header

-While an SIP is a draft, a `discussions-to` header will indicate the URL where the SIP is being discussed.
+While a SIP is a draft, a `discussions-to` header will indicate the URL where the SIP is being discussed.

 The preferred discussion URL is a topic on [Seaport Discussions](https://github.com/ProjectOpenSea/seaport/discussions).
 The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).